zobayer098/hackathon2025/docs/deploy_customization.md

 azd env set AZURE_AI_AGENT_MODEL_VERSION 2024-07-18
 ```

-### Setting capacity and deployment SKU
+### Setting models, capacity, and deployment SKU

-For quota regions, you may find yourself needing to modify the default capacity and deployment SKU using environment variables as below.
-The default tokens per minute deployed in this template is 80,000 for agent model and 50,000 for the embedding model that is enough for all operations.
-If the region has quota less the these numbers, you will be prompt to input a lower capacity up to the available limit.
+By default, this template sets the agent model deployment capacity to 80,000 tokens per minute.
+For AI Search, the embedding model requires a capacity of 50,000 tokens per minute.
+Due to current Bicep limitations, only the chat model quota is validated when you select a location during `azd up`.
+If you want to change these defaults, set the desired region using `azd env set AZURE_LOCATION <region>` (for example, `eastus`) to bypass quota validation.
+Follow the instructions below to update the model settings before running `azd up`.

 Change the default capacity (in thousands of tokens per minute) of the agent deployment: